strapi/documentation/docs/developer-docs/latest/developer-resources/plugin-api-reference/server.md

 ### destroy()

-Exposes the destroy function.
 This function is called to cleanup the plugin (close connections, remove listeners…) when the Strapi instance is destroyed.

 **Type**: `Function`